IL-Group/FL-Studio-API-Stubs/docs/midi_controller_scripting/tutorials/getting_started.md

 !!! warning "Careful"

-    Be sure to add a colon `:` at the end of your `if` statement, and to use a `==` (double equals) operator to check if the values match.
+    Be sure to add a colon `:` at the end of your `if` statement, and to use the `==` (double equals) operator to check if the values match.

-After you've written similar code to match the play button, try pressing `Reload script` in the script output.
-Now each time you press the play button, it should display that you did in the output.
+After you've updated the script to respond to the play button, click on `Reload script` in the script output.
+Now each time you press the play button, `"You pressed the play button"` should be displayed in the Output.

 ```txt
 You pressed the play button
 Event: status=191, data1=115, data2=127, handled=False
 ```

 Great!
-Now all we need to do is link it to a feature in FL Studio.
+Now all we need to do is link the button to a feature in FL Studio.
 To access FL Studio's playback and other transport features, we need to `import` the [`transport`][transport] module.
 Right after your opening documentation, add the following code to access this module.